Will Google's Pixel 6 and 6 Pro work with 5G? The answer is complicated

 AT&T and Verizon have each spent billions of dollars in recent months buying up midband spectrum known as C-band, with both planning to begin deploying the networks starting at the end of this year and into early 2022.

 Both carriers have told CNET that the Pixel 6 and 6 Pro should be compatible with their respective C-band networks.
-T-Mobile did not immediately respond when asked if its Pixel phones would support its C-band network that is due to start arriving at the end of 2023.
+T-Mobile didn't immediately respond when asked if its Pixel phones would support its C-band network due to start arriving at the end of 2023.

 Read more: 5G Ultra Wideband, 5G UC, 5G Plus-- we explain the carrier 5G names